Sathishnaik786/yvi_chat_assistant/frontend/README.md

-# YVI Tech Assistant Chat Application
+# YVI Assistant Chat Application

 ## Project Overview

-This is a chat application for YVI Soft Solutions.
+This is a chat application for YVI Tech Solutions.

 ## How to edit this code?